Robofied/Awesome-NLP-Resources/README.md

 ### Transformers
 * [The Illustrated Transformer](http://jalammar.github.io/illustrated-transformer/) - Transformers Research paper core details explained by [Jalammar](http://jalammar.github.io/)
 * [The Illustrated BERT](http://jalammar.github.io/illustrated-bert/) - BERT is explained by [Jalammar](http://jalammar.github.io/)
-* [A Visual Guide to Using BERT for the First Time](http://jalammar.github.io/a-visual-guide-to-using-bert-for-the-first-time/) - Very beautifully :boom:explained BERT architecture with the help of visuals.
+* [A Visual Guide to Using BERT for the First Time :boom:](http://jalammar.github.io/a-visual-guide-to-using-bert-for-the-first-time/) - Very beautifully explained BERT architecture with the help of visuals.

 ### [Back to Top](#Contents)